Skip to content

 • Guide account strategy for better customer management.

-Your experience bears this out, I imagine.
-Yet, significantly, fewer stakeholders are usually associated with key account plans and contact roles on opportunities.
+Gartner tells us that 6-10 people are typically involved in the B2B buying process.
+Yet, significantly fewer stakeholders are usually associated with key account plans and contact roles on opportunities.

 Using a Contact Heat Map makes it less likely you miss critical stakeholders.